-Jason: At first, I wasn't open to having it legalized at all.
+Jason: At first I wasn't open to having it legalized at all.
 But then I did more research and realized that if it's legal there probably won't be as many people bringing it into the country illegally, and it'll be safer for users.
-The pros outweigh the cons, and so now I'm more supportive of the idea.
+The pros outshine the cons and so now I'm more supportive of the idea.

 Why weren't you open to it at first?

-In elementary school, I learned about marijuana and different drugs, and all of it was given a really negative connotation.
+In elementary I learned about marijuana and different drugs and all of it was given a really negative connotation.
 They don't teach you about the positive sides of medical marijuana or tell you about cases where people have seizures or cancer that medical marijuana can help with.

 Is weed discussed at all in your family?

-I don't know if it's true, but if it helps our economy, I don't mind.
-But also, I live in British Columbia, and our fresh air is amazing.
+I don't know if it's true, but if it helps our economy I don't mind.
+But also, I live in BC and our fresh air is amazing.
 And when marijuana is legal, I don't want my fresh air and all the great things BC has to be polluted by the smell of marijuana.
-I mean, I don't mind weed overall, but if my fresh air is going to disappear, then I don't support it.
+I mean, I don't mind weed overall, but if my fresh air is going to disappear then I don't support it.

 VICE: How did you feel when you heard that weed will become legal in Canada?